Overview of external collaboration options in Microsoft 365 (IT admins)

 Shared channels are a type of Teams channel that allows you to share with people outside the team, including people in other Microsoft 365 organizations.
 While shared channels is turned on by default in Teams, external collaboration with shared channels is disabled by default.
 External collaboration with shared channels uses Microsoft Entra B2B direct connect which allows you to add people from other Microsoft 365 organizations to Teams channels without the need for creating a guest account.

-Shared channels have a particular advantage over guest accounts in that they do not require external participants to switch orgs in the Teams desktop client or log into your organization.
-They can remain logged in to their organization and access the channel directly.
+Shared channels have a particular advantage over guest accounts in that they don't require external participants to switch accounts in the Teams desktop client or log into your organization.
+They can use their regular work or school account and access the channel directly.

 Sharing channels with people outside your organization requires that your organization and the external organization both configure an organizational relationship in Microsoft Entra B2B Direct Connect.